lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 to be "CSRs".
 In this document, the terms "CSR" and Certificate Request message are used interchangeably.

+The term Hardware Security Modules (HSM) is used generically to refer to the combination of hardware and software designed to protect keys from unauthorized access.
+Other commonly used terms include Secure Element and Trusted Execution Environment.

 # Architecture {#architecture}

-{{fig-arch}} shows the high-level communication pattern of the RATS background check model where the Attester transmits the Evidence in the CSR to the RA and the CA, which is subsequently forwarded to the Verifier.
+{{fig-arch-background}} shows the high-level communication pattern of the RATS background check model where the Attester transmits the Evidence in the CSR to the RA and the CA, which is subsequently forwarded to the Verifier.
 The Verifier appraises the received Evidence and computes an Attestation Result, which is then processed by the RA/CA prior to the certificate issuance.

-In addition to the background check model, the RATS architecture also specifies the passport model and combinations.
-See {{Section 5.2 of RFC9334}} for a description of the passport model.
-The passport model requires the Attester to transmit Evidence to the Verifier directly in order to obtain the Attestation Result, which is then forwarded to the Relying Party.
-This specification utilizes the background check model since CSRs are often used as one-shot messages where no direct real-time interaction between the Attester and the Verifier is possible.
+In addition to the background-check model, the RATS architecture also defines the passport model, as described in {{Section 5.2 of RFC9334}}.
+In the passport model, the Attester transmits Evidence directly to the Verifier to obtain an Attestation Result, which is subsequently forwarded to the Relying Party.

+The choice of model depends on various factors.
+For instance, the background-check model is preferred when direct real-time interaction between the Attester and the Verifier is not feasible.

 Note that the Verifier is a logical role that may be included in the RA/CA product.
-In this case, the Relying Party role and Verifier role collapse into a single entity.
-The Verifier functionality can, however, also be kept separate from the RA functionality, such as a utility or library provided by the device manufacturer.
+In this case, the Relying Party role and Verifier role collapse into a single physical entity.
+The Verifier functionality can, however, also be kept separate from the RA functionality.
 For example, security concerns may require parsers of Evidence formats to be logically or physically separated from the core RA and CA functionality.

+The interface
-The interface by which the Relying Party passes Evidence to the Verifier and receives back Attestation Results may be proprietary or standardized, but in any case is out-of-scope for this document.
+by which the Relying Party passes Evidence to the Verifier and receives back Attestation Results may be proprietary or standardized, but in any case is out-of-scope for this document.
+Like-wise, the interface between the Attester and the Verifier used in the passport model is also out-of-scope for this document.

-The diagram below shows an example data flow where Evidence is included in a CSR.
-The CSR is parsed by the Registration Authority (RA) component of a Certification Authority which extracts the Evidence and forwards it to a trusted Verifier.
-The RA receives back an Attestation Result which it uses to decide whether this Evidence meets its policy for certificate issuance and if it does then the certificate request is forwarded to the Certification Authority for issuance.
+{{fig-arch-background}} shows an example data flow where Evidence is included in a CSR in the background-check model.
+The CSR is parsed by the RA component of a CA, which extracts the Evidence and forwards it to a trusted Verifier.
+The RA receives back an Attestation Result, which it uses to decide whether this Evidence meets its policy for certificate issuance and if it does then the certificate request is forwarded to the CA for issuance.
 This diagram overlays PKI entities with RATS roles in parentheses.

 ~~~ aasvg
                           .-----------------.